IBM/number-crunching-python-tutorial/0-INSTALL.md

 ## Setting up IBM Cloud environment

 1. Log into [IBM Cloud](https://cloud.ibm.com/).
-    * *Note*: If you do not have an account, [Create an IBM Cloud account](https://cloud.ibm.com/registration) using your IBM email address.
+    * *Note*: If you do not have an account, [Create an IBM Cloud account](https://cloud.ibm.com/registration) using your email address.
 1. Click **Create resource** in the top right.
 1. Under **Containers**, choose **Kubernetes Service**.
 1. Click **Create** in the next page.